DanielMao1/DB_website/content/member/maozunyao.md

     role = "Undergraduate Student"
 +++

-My name is Mao Zunyao and I am a undergraduate junior student of Southern University of Science and Technology.I am now working on system direction, and implementing a GPU-integrated distributed system now.
+My name is Mao Zunyao and I am a undergraduate junior student of Southern University of Science and Technology.
+I am now working on system direction, and implementing a GPU-integrated distributed system.